all-birds birds

 Other Visitors

-Do not be surprised to find other birds in your birdhouse.
-Chickadees, Wrens and others.
-Sparrow can be a problem for Bluebirds.
-They will destroy the eggs and kill the young.
-If you see Sparrows building a nest you can remove the material before they finish.
+Do not be surprised to find other birds such as chickadees or wrens in your birdhouse.
+Sparrows can be a problem for bluebirds.
+They may destroy the eggs and kill the young.
+If you see sparrows building a nest you can remove the material before they finish.

 Bluebird Territory

 Males will establish a territory of two to five acres.
-In early March or April he will try to attract a female.
+In early March or April he will try to attract a female with his sweet song.
+In courtship he will raise, and quiver one or both wings, and often feed her morsels of food.
 After she chooses the nesting spot she will lay one egg a day until there are 3 to 5 in the clutch.
-In 12 to 14 days the eggs will hatch and both adults will feed the young ones.
-They will fledge or develop the feathers to fly in 15 to 20 days.
+In 12 to 14 days the eggs will hatch, and both adults will feed the young ones.
+The young birds will fledge or develop the feathers to fly in 15 to 20 days.

 Monitoring and cleaning

-It is a good idea to check birdhouses once a week.
-Many people keep records such as the date eggs were laid and hatched.
+It's a good idea to check birdhouses once a week.
+Many people keep records such as the date eggs were laid, and hatched.
 The number for a season, as well as the date and number of young birds can be recorded.
 The adults will return after you examine the nest.
-After the nestlings have fledged remove the old nest so the birds will start over.
-You should bag the nest and throw it away.
+After the nestlings have fledged, remove the old nest so the birds will start over.
+After breeding season you should bag the nest, and throw it away.
 Check to see if the nest has insects.
-If you find insects get Rotenone powder to dust the box with.
+If you find insects get rotenone powder to dust the box with.
 If the birds start building a new nest before you remove the old one just leave it alone.

 Create a Habitat in Your Backyard